 With tuition cost increasing every year, people need to reevaluate their decisions.
 Are you going to school because you truly want to get a degree in a specific field or are you going because you believe you have to?
 If all you want is to learn about one specific subject, consider free online learning or libraries before you commit to school first.

 To Miss Millennia readers who didn’t go to college: don’t let anyone tell you that you have failed in some way.
 There are huge issues plaguing the higher education sector system, including loans, unemployment, and underemployment.
 You will most likely find yourself happy and free of those issues.
-Employers often care more about your work history and performance than they do strictly about your degree, and if you can go into an interview with the skills needed for the job without paying thousands of dollars in loans, then you’re really the winner, aren’t you?
+Employers often care more about your work history and performance than they do strictly about your degree, and if you can go into an interview with the skills needed for the job (technical and professional, like confidence and ability to present well) without paying thousands of dollars in loans, then you’re really the winner, aren’t you?

 Online Learning Tools: